 of the project and solutions proposed for redeveloping the site, in line with the of the legal and financial set up of the project, a written page maximum

 The expression of interest must be submitted electronically using the tab dedicated for this purpose “Submit a project” in each of the sites webpage.
-Your application must be provided both in English and in the local language, except in Arabic (for Dubai), in Norwegian (for Oslo) and in Icelandic (for Reykjavik).
+Your application must be provided both in English and in the local language, in Norwegian (for Oslo) and in Icelandic (for Reykjavik).

 For each site, the Expression of Interest will be judged and selected regarding the following criteria: